followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/20 dxTreeMap/1 Configuration/dataSource.md

 - [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/) or its [configuration object](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/)
  A DataSource is an object that provides a handy API for data processing.
 A DataSource is a stateful object, which means that it saves data processing settings and applies them each time data is loaded.
 All underlying data access logic of a DataSource is isolated in a Store.
 A Store provides an API for reading and modifying data.
 Unlike the DataSource, a Store is a stateless object.

 Basically, all data providers contain data objects.
-Objects that have a flat structure are visualized by tiles.
+Objects that have a plain structure are visualized by tiles.
 For example, the following data source produces four individual tiles.

     <!--JavaScript-->var treeMapOptions = {
         // ...